 How do we process information?
-In cognitive psychology there are two famous processes involved on how we interpret information – and as humans, we constantly use both: Top- down processing and bottom-up processing.
+In cognitive psychology, two famous processes are involved in how we interpret information – and as humans, we constantly use both: top-down processing and bottom-up processing.

 Please read the sentence below: